 6. Do Not Be Afraid to Take Risks

 Taking risks can be a bit of a challenge if you’re not 100% sure on what you want to do.
 But sometimes you have to just dive in and see where you land.
-Often in that process you will learn a lot about yourself and what you like, don’t like and what your good at.
-Some are afraid of taking risks, because they are afraid that they might fail, but it is yourself you are fooling, you are losing the chance of learning.
+Often in that process, you will learn a lot about yourself and what you like, don’t like and what you’re good at.
+Some are afraid of taking risks because they are afraid that they might fail, but it is yourself you are fooling, you are losing the chance of learning.
 Go and take the risks and do not stop learning.

 Getting the most out of college will likely involve a lot of struggles, stress and the occasional meltdown but in the end, it will all be worth it.
 Just be firm with your decisions, stand with it, face the consequences after, and if you fail that’s okay—get up and move, do not get stuck, that is the only rule.